 I have recently been given the opportunity to study the segmentation of 3D data.
-The group of Dr. C. Hammond of the School of Physiology, Pharmacology and Neuroscience in Bristol studies malformation in tissues of Zebrafish a model organism which can be relatively easily genetically manipulated.
+The group of Dr. C. Hammond of the School of Physiology, Pharmacology and Neuroscience in Bristol studies malformation in tissues of Zebrafish a model organism which can be genetically manipulated relatively easily .

 A major task is to identify bone malformation or osteoarthritis.
-Hammond’s group manages to image hundreds of Zebrafish in there dimensions so that the bone structures can be visualised.
+Hammond’s group manages to image hundreds of Zebrafish in three dimensions so that bone structures can be visualised.
 Identifying bone deformations in the spine, for example, is key to associate them to specific genetic marker.
 To do so, a quantitative analysis of the structure of the individual vertebrae is necessary.